 In fact, only 32% of the workforce is engaged.
 The majority of employees either do something else while in the office or wish they were somewhere else.

-People spend half of their lives at work, and most of them don’t like their job or even hate it.
+People spend half of their life at work, and most of them don’t like their job or even hate it.
 Of course, there are also people who enjoy their job, and most often, it means that they are really good at what they do.
 Such employees are an extremely valuable asset for any company.

 The main reason is that happy employees not only increase the organization’s productivity but also create a perfect environment around themselves, serving as a magnet for other talented workers.